On Existence of Truthful Fair Cake Cutting Mechanisms: Introduction

 We show that those well-known algorithms, e.g., the moving-knife procedure~\cite{dubins1961cut} and the Even-Paz algorithm~\cite{even1984note}, do not satisfy this truthful property.
-We then propose a mechanism that is risk-averse truthful and envy-free, and a mechanism that is risk-averse truthful and proportional that always outputs allocations with connected pieces.
+We then propose a mechanism that is proportionally risk-averse truthful and envy-free, and a mechanism that is proportionally risk-averse truthful that always outputs allocations with connected pieces.